 This comprehensive tutorial walks you through building a Tinder-style dating platform using Adalo’s no-code tooling.
 While continuous/background GPS, websockets, and some advanced recommendation algorithms aren’t native, you’ll still deliver a fully functional app with swipe mechanics, mutual matching, messaging (via foreground refresh + push notifications), safety/reporting, and premium subscriptions.
+You can even publish the same app to the web, native iOS, and native Android with Adalo, all without writing a line of code or rebuilding anything.

 Prerequisites and Initial Setup